-However, the requirement for landlords to register appears to be a bit of a controversial and sore subject.
-But I’m going to explain why I think it’s necessary for almost all landlords to register, and then you can make up your own mind…
+However, the issue of landlords needing to register hasn’t always been universally agreed upon – I’ve seen industry experts squabble over it.
+But I’m going to explain why I believe it’s necessary for almost all landlords to register, and then you can make up your own mind…

 Sound good?
 Perfect.
 Let’s go…